sambranaivan/CardScriptsWiki/Extra-Rules.md

 # 5. Boss Duel
+Based on [special type of Duel from a Yu-Gi-Oh!
+Day event](https://yugipedia.com/wiki/Boss_Duel).
 At the start of the duel, the following are applied:

 * Remove all non-Boss Cards you own at the start of the Duel.
 * At start of the Duel, return all cards in your hand to the Deck and draw the same number of cards, marked as Start.